PKua007/rampack/doc/installation.md

 ### Advanced build option

-There are also project-specific CMake options to customize the build:
+There are also general and project-specific CMake options to customize the build:

 * ***-DCMAKE_C_COMPILER=...*** (*= as detected by CMake*)<br />
   ***-DCMAKE_CXX_COMPILER=...*** (*= as detected by CMake*)